Incoherent charge transport in an organic polariton condensate: Hopping-induced transitions neglecting vibrations

-{\it Without vibrations--} To separate effects of delocalization of excitons from those of polaron formation, we first look at the problem without vibrations.
-This is equivalent to setting $\lam=\lamp=0$, and taking all molecules to remain in the vibrational ground state, so Eq.~\eqref{eq:htc} becomes the Tavis--Cummings model~\cite{tavis-cummings1,tavis-cummings2}.
-When ignoring vibrational dressing, the charged molecule has only a single state $\ket{D}$.
-As such, the states before and after the hopping event can be written as $\ket{\Psi_{q}^{0}D^{}_p}$ and $\ket{\Psi_{p}^{j}D^{}_q}$.
-Eigenstates of the Tavis--Cummings model can be written in terms of three kinds of excitations: lower polaritons (LP), upper polaritons (UP), and dark states.
-The polariton states involve superpositions of photons and uniformly delocalized matter excitations.
-Dark states involve only the matter sector, and are constructed to be orthogonal to the polaritons.
-There are $N-1$ distinct (degenerate) dark states.
-When $N_{ex} \ll N$, the many particle states are closely approximated by acting multiple times with the operators that create single LP, UP or dark states on the vacuum, but at higher density the states are modified.
-Since the hopping process changes the state of only one molecule, the possible final states involve $N_{ex}-1$ lower polaritons, and one excitation which is in either the LP, UP, or one of the dark states.
+In this section we look at hopping without vibrational modes.
+This is equivalent to setting $\lam=\lamp=0$, so that all molecules remain in the vibrational ground state and Eq.~\eqref{eq:htc} becomes the Tavis--Cummings model~\cite{tavis-cummings1,tavis-cummings2}.
+We do this to enable us to understand separately the effects of exciton delocalization (present in this section) and those of polaron formation (present in later sections with vibrations).

+Without vibrational dressing, the charged molecule has only a single state $\ket{D}$.
+As such, the states before and after hopping can be written as $\ket{\Psi_{\aset^\prime \cup \{q\}}^{0}D^{}_p}$ and $\ket{\Psi_{\aset^\prime \cup \{p\}}^{j}D^{}_q}$, and a single index $j$ identifies the final state.
+To enumerate the final states of the active sector, we must consider eigenstates of the Tavis--Cummings model.
+These are formed of three kinds of excitations: lower polaritons (LP), upper polaritons (UP), and dark states.
+Polariton states involve superpositions of photons and uniformly delocalized matter excitations, as created by the operator $\sum_{n \in \aset} \hat{\sigma}^+_n/\sqrt{N}$.
+The dark states correspond to the $N-1$ degenerate modes of matter excitons which are orthogonal to this uniform mode.
+One possible basis for dark states is the Fourier basis $\sum_{n \in \aset} e^{i 2\pi k n/N} \hat{\sigma}^+_n/\sqrt{N}$ for $k=1 \ldots N-1$.
+However, since dark states are degenerate, any basis spanning this space is suitable.
+In writing this expression for dark states we have implicitly assumed the sites $n\in \aset$ can be numbered $n=1\ldots N$; we will continue to assume this in the remainder of this article.

+In the following we will first discuss in Sec.~\ref{sec:novib-small-rho} the simple picture that occurs when $N_{ex} \ll N$, where analytic results are possible.
+Section~\ref{sec:novib-arbit-rho} then presents numerical results at arbitrary excitation density $\rho_{ex}=N_{ex}/N$.
+We conclude this vibration-free discussion with analytic results in the other extreme limit, where $N_{ex} \gg N$, given in Sec.~\ref{sec:novib-large-rho}.